Ruby Oram

 Dr. Ruby Oram is an Assistant Professor of Practice at Texas State University where she teaches undergraduate and graduate courses on U.S. history and public history.
 She received her PhD from the joint doctoral program in U.S. and Public History at Loyola University Chicago in 2020.
 She is a social historian of American women and gender, labor, education, and urban reform movements of the late nineteenth and twentieth centuries.
 She co-coordinates the Public History Graduate Concentration and serves as Internship Director for the Texas Center for Public History.

 Oram held several positions as a public historian prior to arriving at Texas State University.
-She worked in collections and museum education at the Art Institute of Chicago; archives and record management at the Newberry Library, and public programs at the Chicago Architecture Center (formerly the Chicago Architecture Foundation).
+She worked in collections and museum education at the Art Institute of Chicago; archives and record management at the Newberry Library, and public programs at the Chicago Architecture Center.
 In 2011 she helped run the first Open House Chicago, an annual architecture festival that provides free access to hundreds of historic buildings and cultural sites in Chicago.
-Her current public history practice focuses on historic preservation and community-based site interpretation to highlight inclusive stories in the built environment.
-She frequently collaborates with students and members of the Travis County Historical Commission to document forgotten historic sites in central Texas.
+Her current public history practice focuses on local historic preservation and site interpretation to highlight inclusive stories in the built environment.
+She frequently collaborates with students and members of the Travis County Historical Commission to document local historic sites in central Texas.

 More information about her teaching, scholarship, and public history projects can be found on her personal website.